John o' Groats: Transport

+Local bus services are operated by Stagecoach Highlands and Aaron's of Wick; routes connect the area to Wick, Thurso and Dounreay.

+The nearest National Rail Station is at Wick.
+The normal weekday service is four trains per day to Inverness, operated by ScotRail.

 Sport

 John o' Groats FC plays in the Caithness Amateur Football Association.

 Book festival

 The John O'Groat Book Festival was held for the first time in 2018.
 Since then, it has attracted authors such as Theresa Breslin and Christopher Brookmyre, as well as a number of local authors.

 The festival is held annually in April.